xeolabs/xeoEngine-experiment/README.md

 xeoEngine is an insanely modular and abstract WebGL-based 3D engine built on [ActorJS](http://actorjs.org) and [SceneJS](http://scenejs.org).

 ## Examples
-Find a growing collection of live and tweakable examples over at [CodePen](http://codepen.io/collection/BfogF)
+Find a growing collection of examples over at [CodePen](http://codepen.io/collection/BfogF)

 ## Concept